virtual/100daysofcode/index.md

 1. Media separation
     - Avoid text in an image
 1. Media context
-    - Know guidelines of things to avoid in contries / context
+    - Know guidelines of things to avoid in countries / context
 1. Keep all source files
     - Makes dubbing easier
     - Some countries are accepting of dubbing, others not